Newcomb/concord-ui/README.txt

 moderator is, so I left it to the administrator to specify any role assignments.
 For Sprint 2, I believe I have implemented all necessary features based on the google document provided on Moodle.

-For Sprint 4B I made a collection of functional tests that are run individually but focus on a specific part of the implementation.
+For Sprint 4B I made a single functional test of the application which I believe covers everything that needs to be tested.
 First run the
 JVMServerTest.java in src/main/test file, then run TestJUnit1.java respectively from src/test/java file.
-I sadly was not able to implement everything as of now, for some reason trying to test certain buttons and list views was not possible.

 I have implemented the entirety of my sprint, and hopefully tested all necessary features.
 When you run the code on your computer you may notice a java runtime exception error when the tests get to the GameLogs.
 I am not sure why this is happening but it does not seem to have any influence on the process of running the application so I stopped trying to fix it.
 I currently have test code at the end of ConcordDataTest.java, around line 470 in JVMServerTest.java, and around line 930 in TestJUnit1.java.